scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 next-page: domain-modeling-fp
 ---

-This chapter provides an introduction to object-oriented programming (OOP) style domain modeling in Scala 3.
+This chapter provides an introduction to domain modeling using object-oriented programming (OOP) in Scala 3.

 ## Introduction

-The “big three” concepts in OOP are encapsulation, polymorphism, and inheritance:
+The three core concepts in OOP are encapsulation, polymorphism, and inheritance:

 - *Encapsulation* consists of grouping related concepts — attributes and behaviors — into a logical unit, and then hiding the implementation details from the outside world.
 - *Inheritance* refers to the ability of a class to inherit behavior from a parent class (superclass), and then override the default behavior as needed.